graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_STORE_WRITE_BATCH_SIZE`: how many changes to accumulate during syncing in kilobytes before a write has to happen.
 The default is 10_000 which corresponds to 10MB.
 Setting this to 0 disables write batching.
 - `GRAPH_MIN_HISTORY_BLOCKS`: Specifies the minimum number of blocks to retain for subgraphs with historyBlocks set to auto.
 The default value is 2 times the reorg threshold.
 - `GRAPH_ETHEREUM_BLOCK_RECEIPTS_CHECK_TIMEOUT`: Timeout for checking
   `eth_getBlockReceipts` support during chain startup, if this times out individual transaction receipts will be fetched instead.
 Defaults to 10s.
-- `GRAPH_POSTPONE_ATTRIBUTE_INDEX_CREATION`: During the coping of a subgraph postponing creation of certain indexes (btree, attribute based ones), would speed up syncing.
+- `GRAPH_POSTPONE_ATTRIBUTE_INDEX_CREATION`: During the coping of a subgraph postponing creation of certain indexes (btree, attribute based ones), would speed up syncing